AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

 5. In the **Metadata Management** page, click **Add Metadata Rule*.
 6. In the **Select Stream** pane, select in the **Namespace** droplist the same namespace in which the model stream resides.
 7. Paste the copied steam name into the **Search** field.
 Click on the row of the selected stream name in the search results and click **Next**.

    **Note**: You can also enter the first few characters of a selected stream name followed by * (wild card).

 8. In the **Create Pattern** page, click the **+** sign above the delimiter to separate selected sections of the stream name.
 9. For each section of the stream name you separate, use the droplist to assign a metadata type: **Metadata**, **String Literal**, or **Wildcard**.
 If you select metadata type **Metadata**, you must also enter a metadata key.

-   **Note**: A metadata is the key portion of a key-value pair.
+   **Note**: A metadata key is the key portion of a key-value pair.
 The value entered is typically to indicate the type of data provided, such as "Measurement."

    ### Metadata types